 Internship Program Description

-The purpose of the program is to provide qualifying students with opportunities to learn and experience elements of the broadcast communications industry.
+The purpose of both of these programs is to provide individuals with opportunities to learn and experience elements of the broadcast communications industry.
 Individuals who participate in our program will have the opportunity to make valuable contributions to our organization.

-The Internship program runs year round with new sessions beginning every four months.
+The Internship program runs year round with new sessions beginning in September, January and June.

 Most schedules are flexible.